Voniha/Discord-24-7-Radio-Bot-/README.md

 You can always suggest something to add and you'll get the newest update if there is any.
 The price is negotiable.

+On the screenshot it's an example how it looks like.

 ![The Bot in Voice Channel](https://i.imgur.com/2gBcOt6.png)